DavidCEllis/ducktools-classbuilder/README.md

 The key feature here is customizability.
 Ths idea here is that this is a basic toolkit for constructing a class builder the way **you** want it to work.
-Instead of trying to convince a maintainer to add a feature you desire, simply make it yourself.
+The goal is to make it easier to add your own features to a class boilerplate generator, rather than trying to convince a maintainer to add the feature you want to their package.

 Included as an example implementation, the `slotclass` generator supports `default_factory` for creating mutable defaults like lists, dicts etc.